We are the country's leading internet

 and came in a myriad of designs---some had pedestal or tripod bases,

-some were clamp-on models.
+some were clamp-on models etc.

 Rocker & Roller Fluting